See you at AE2021 !

 Bord Iascaigh Mhara (BIM, Ireland’s Seafood Development Agency) hosted this conference, where twenty-five separate presentations from national and international experts covered the latest research and technological developments within the sector.

-At this two-day conference on the scientific developments within the salmon farming industry, the IMPAQT project was presented by the Marine Institute to more than 100 Irish aquaculture industry actors, regulators, and interested stakeholders.
+At this two-day conference on the scientific developments within the salmon farming industry, the IMPAQT project was represented by the Marine Institute and Tyndall to more than 100 Irish aquaculture industry actors, regulators, and interested stakeholders.
 This presentation generated wide interest and attendees enquired about the work and results of the project.

 Read more about this conference here.